The more I teach, the more I believe you can do much more with much less.

 There are two effective ways to capture emotions: 1) Visuals & 2) Words.

 I believe the most impactful visual is the still photo because people need to pause on the image to absorb a genuinely emotional moment.
 But, just as importantly, I think the audio recording of the human voice is the most powerful way to communicate emotions.
 So, in combination, you can deliver that one-two punch.

 “I didn’t have time to write a short letter, so I wrote a long one instead.”

 ― Mark Twain

 The most powerful stories are well crafted and keep you on the edge of your seat.
 To do so takes a lot of time.
-Time to understand the audience, the subject and the skills of storytelling to craft a captivating story.
+Time to understand the audience, the subject, and the storytelling skills to craft a captivating story.

-Come with Gary S. Chapman and myself to Honduras.
-We have great stories that need to be told and there are many audiences who want to hear those stories.
+Come with Gary S. Chapman and me to Honduras.
+We have great stories that need telling, and many audiences want to hear those stories.